 - Sight words are words your child should know at a look.
 Download a printable list of the first 100 Fry Sight Words.

 - Work on getting one sight word at a time.
 Show your child the word and say it.
 Have your child return it, write it, color it, paint it, look for it in a book, stamp it, and spell it with fascinating letters.
 Each new word received can go into a “don’t ignore” flashcard collection for review and upon an “I-know-these” show word wall in your house.

 - Start with the most obvious of easy books called “Emergent Readers.”
 Presently your child reads to YOU!

-- Begin with books that have only a few words through page (“fat cat”) or a repeated sentence on each page that only nickels by one word. (“I see the cat.
+- Begin with books that have only a few words through the page (“fat cat”) or a repeated sentence on each page that only nickels by one word. (“I see the cat.
 I see the mat.”)
 Try Bob Books Set 1: Beginning Readers, Scholastic’s First Little Readers, Now I’m Reading Level 1, or any free emergent reader printable books.

 - Follow the words.

 - Support your child to practice his finger to point to each word he reads.
-For quality and extra fun, try using other warnings — make your own, or buy alien finger pointers, or magic wand tips.
+For quality and extra fun, try using other warnings — make your own, or buy alien finger-pointers or magic wand tips.